bitshares/bitshares-core/README.md

 - Is there a way to allow external program to drive `cli_wallet` via websocket, JSONRPC, or HTTP?

     Yes.
-External programs may connect to the CLI wallet and make its calls over a websockets API.
+External programs may connect to the command-line wallet and make its calls over a websockets API.
 To do this, run the wallet in server mode, i.e. `cli_wallet -s "127.0.0.1:9999"` and then have the external program connect to it over the specified port
     (in this example, port 9999).
 Please check the ["Using the API"](#using-the-api) section for more info.